tebri11/en-for-designers/00-composition/01-character-description.md

 ![00-composition](img/like.jpg)

-**Alt text:** An arrangement of 16 natural pine cones.
+**Alt text:** An arrangement created by natural pine cones.
 One pine cone is from 15 to 23 centimeters.

 ---